codingEzio/code_py_book_data_structures_and_algo/chap03_recursion/README.txt

 • Exactly what happens when a return statement is executed?
 • Why should we write recursive functions?
 • What are the computational complexities of various recursive functions?

+### Scope
+LEGB: Local -> Enclosing -> Global -> Built-in

+### Run-time stack and heap
+The params and body of each func define a scope must be stored somewhere within the RAM of a computer.
+Python splits the RAM up into two parts, called "Run-time Stack" (it IS "stack") and the "Heap".

+Keyword
+- Stack: first in, last out (stores references to objects (points to the heap))
+- Heap:  the area of RAM where all objects are stored, literally.